Greg Vanney - Technical Director & Head Coach

 Jordan Custoreri - Coordinator, USL Team Operations

-Amanda Baumgartner - Executive Assistant to President
+Amanda Baumgartner - Executive Assistant to the President

 Devin Pleuler - Manager of Analytics